HISTORY OF THE LORD'S CHURCH THAT NOW MEETS AT 10421 NE. 140TH STREET, KIRKLAND, WA.

 BEGINNING AGAIN - 1955 - 1968

 Roy & Ceil Rains became members of the congregation in 1952, Al & Margaret Bass in ’53 or ’54, Ken & Agnes Malme in 1954, Ward & Kay Ellsworth and Arnold & Sue Schnabel in 1956.
-Oliver Kipling was hired to preach in 1957, but didn’t stay so the men shared preaching responsibilities until 1960.
+Oliver Kipling was hired to preach in 1957, but didn’t stay long so the men shared preaching responsibilities until 1960.

 There were only 21 members at the time, but this nucleus of saints would spark a period of extremely rapid growth for the cause of Christ in the Puget Sound region.
 And it all began with the women.